Constraining an exoplanets magnetic field using star-planet interactions: Acknowledgments

-The search for SPI is an active research topic in the exoplanet field, particularly in the optical domain (\cite{Shkolnik_2003},\cite{Shkolnik_2004},\cite{Shkolnik_2008},\cite{Fares_2012},\cite{Pillitteri_2011},\cite{Pillitteri_2014},\cite{Pillitteri_2015},\cite{Cauley_2017},\cite{Cauley_2018},\cite{Klein_2022},\cite{Kumar_2022},\cite{Ilin_2023}, \cite{Loyd_2023}).
-One critical issue arises from the uncertainty regarding when and for how long an SPI signal might manifest.
-This lack of knowledge complicates the search, as the detectable signal may only be present at certain epochs.
-A promising approach involves splitting the dataset into smaller chunks, which reduces the risk of diluting any transient signal that could otherwise be lost in the full dataset.
+\paragraph{Splitting datasets} There is theoretical uncertainty regarding when and for how long an SPI signal might manifest itself.
+This lack of knowledge complicates our search, because a signal might only be present at certain epochs.
+We therefore split the dataset into smaller chunks, which reduces the risk of diluting any transient signal that could otherwise be lost in the full dataset.
 This method allows us to isolate moments where the SPI signal is potentially detectable, focusing on smaller windows of time where the interaction might be more evident.\\

-We apply this procedure to our spectroscopic datasets and search for periodicities using a GLS periodogram \cite{Zechmeister_2009}.
-The results are shown in Figs.~\ref{HARPS_2008full_All} through \ref{CARMENES_2024_All}.
-For HARPS, we divide the dataset in multiple chunks corresponding to the visibility of the target (January-June).
-Out of the six epochs and from all the activity indicators, we only detected a signal compatible with SPI at $P_{\text{SPI-}} = 2.81\,\text{d}$ in the CaII~{\textsc{H\&K}} from 2008 (H-08).
-The false alarm probability (FAP) of this signal is near 1\% which is still moderately significant.
-For CARMENES, all the data was kept in two chunks corresponding to the 2016 (C-16) and 2024 (C-24) observing seasons.
-In the C-16 chunk, just like in the H-08 data, we find a single moderately significant peak at $P_{\text{SPI-}} = 2.81\,\text{d}$ in the CaII~{\textsc{IRT-a}} line with a FAP near 10\%.
-The C-24 observations have a much better time sampling and we find a signal at $P_{\text{SPI+}} = 2.46\,\text{d}$ with a FAP below 1\% in the CaII~{\textsc{IRT-a}} line.
+First, we used the generalized Lomb-Scargle (GLS) periodogram \cite{Ferraz-Mello_1981, Zechmeister_2009} to search for signals across a total of seven different epochs (5 from HARPS and 2 from CARMENES), defined here as yearly observing intervals.
+The results are shown in Figs.~\ref{HARPS_2007full_All} through \ref{CARMENES_2024_All}.
+For HARPS, we divide the dataset in multiple epochs corresponding to the visibility of the target (January to June).
+Out of the six epochs and from all the activity indicators, we only detected a signal compatible with SPI at $P_{\text{syn}} = 2.81\,\text{d}$ in the Ca~{\sc ii}~{\textsc{H\&K}} index during 2008 (H-08).
+The global false alarm probability (FAP) of this signal is about 1\% (panel A in Fig. \ref{Fig_1}).
+For CARMENES, all the data were kept in two chunks corresponding to the 2016 (C-16) and 2024 (C-24) observing seasons.
+In the C-16 epoch, we find a peak at $P_{\text{syn}} = 2.81\,\text{d}$ in the Ca~{\sc ii}~{\textsc{IRT-a}} line with a FAP near 10\% (panels B in Fig. \ref{Fig_1}).
+The C-24 observations have greater time sampling and we find a signal at $P_{\text{a-syn}} = 2.46\,\text{d}$ with a FAP below 1\% in the Ca~{\sc ii}~{\textsc{IRT-a}} line (panel C in Fig. \ref{Fig_1}).